QutiPi/build_qt/README.md

-# Quti Pi C++
+# QutiPi C++

-This project contains a Qt shared library which is a set of C++ classes that aid in using the functionality  / control of QutiPi, additional ICs and modules.
+QutiPi C++ is an opensource embedded framework to aid in creating programs on embedded platforms.
+The main goal is to allow easy control of IC peritherals and communication with remote on board ICs.

+## Why?

+There are many different C++ libraries out there for the Pi specifically however the over all architecture makes them difficult to understand and expand.

+The architecture of QutiPi-C++ allows addtional ICs and boards to be intergrated with ease while each implimenation is seperate from each other.

+Each processir and board implimenation must apply to a stand HAL interface which allows standard C++ wrappers / drivers.

+The end user will use the C++ drivers allowing them to have a standard interface for all processors and boards.

-More documentation to follow as features are wrote.
+More details to follow.

+## Processor Support

+Current embedded proccessors supported:

+  * Raspberry Pi CM3

+## External IC Support

+List of currently support external ICs

+  * MCP3424

-## Library Aims
+## Goals

-The main aim of the library is to help in the following areas
+The main goals for this library over the next 6 months is to impliment

-  * Setup and control of peripherals on the raspberry pi compute module 3
+  * Setup and control of all peripherals on the raspberry pi compute module 3
     * SPI
+    * Delay (completed)
-    * I2C
+    * I2C (completed)
-    * Serial not included (using QSerial)
+    * Time (completed)
+    * DMA
+    * GPCLK (semi-completed)
     * GPIO
     * PWM
   * Setup and control of ICs and modules
     * Analogue to Digital Controllers
-      * MCP3424
+      * MCP3424 (completed)
     * Digital to Analogue Controllers
       * AD5669
     * Pulse With Modulation Controllers